BranBayou/awesome-books-project/README.md

 ## Key Features

 - npm packages
-- html, css, bootstrap, and js renders the project
+- html, css, and js renders the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>